TutteInstitute/thisnotthat/README.rst

 Installing
 ----------

 This Not That is built on top of Panel and Bokeh, so you will need these installed.

-We also highly recommend installing:
+In all you will need:

+* panel
+* bokeh
+* numpy >= 1.22
+* pandas
+* scikit-learn
+* matplotlib
 * umap-learn
 * hdbscan

+We also highly recommend installing:

 * networkx
 * apricot-select